AIAS Seminar: 'Activation Points in Organizations'

 Short Bio

-Tünde Cserpes is Assistant Professor of Strategy and Entrepreneurship at Aarhus University.
+Tünde Cserpes is Associate Professor of Strategy and Entrepreneurship at Aarhus University.
 She holds a PhD from the University of Illinois at Chicago.
 Her research examines how out-of-work events generate social market frictions that reshape the joint unfolding of career paths and firm trajectories.
 She studies divorce, criminal records, and post-startup unemployment to trace the mechanisms through which life outside work shapes participation in it.

 What is an AIAS Seminar?